tomuvak/testing-gc-core/README.md

 ```

 #### Using `tryToAchieveByForcingGc`
-Code using `com.tomuvak.testing.gc.tryToAchieveByForcingGc` will compile and work on all platforms.
+Code using `com.tomuvak.testing.gc.core.tryToAchieveByForcingGc` will compile and work on all platforms.
 It is more
 complicated to use than [`whenCollectingGarbage`](#using-whencollectinggarbage), so it's not recommended unless a test
 targeting (also) platforms where the latter function can't be used (i.e. JS) is required.